T2 Telehealth Programs

 One of T2’s main missions is to broaden the reach of telehealth services so that Service Members in geographically remote areas will have access to the best psychological healthcare.

 The Pacific Islands Mental Health and Substance Abuse Inventory compiles psychological health, traumatic brain injury and substance abuse resources available to Warriors, Veterans, and their Families.
 The inventory covers the Pacific Basin — American Samoa, Guam, Hawaii, Northern Marianas Islands and Okinawa — which is a diverse and geographically isolated area encompassing nearly one-third of the Earth’s surface.
 These factors pose numerous challenges to providing health care services, particularly those related to psychological health and traumatic brain injury.
 The Pacific Islands Mental Health and Substance Abuse Inventory served as the basis for the advancement of a broad tool to map psychological health and TBI health resources available to all DoD/VA Beneficiaries around the globe.
-This broader tool is known as the T2 Web Resource Locator.

 Pacific Islands Mental Health and Substance Abuse Inventory (2MB)